 Garden Paws has to be one of the cutest sandbox games we’ve ever seen.
 It’s essentially a cross between a management sim and an exploration-based adventure game that puts you into the shoes, or rather paws, of a variety of small and cuddly woodland creatures.
 There is an exhaustive amount of options to play as including rabbit, chipmunk, dog, cat, and even a munchkin-sized dragon.

-Gameplay is split between managing a farm, upgrading your island’s resources, and exploring caves, beaches, and forests for treasure.
+The gameplay is split between managing a farm, upgrading your island’s resources, and exploring caves, beaches, and forests for treasure.
 You can also open up a shop to sell wares and take on a myriad of hobbies like fishing, cooking, and raising animals.
 The more you upgrade your island’s amenities, the more residents you’ll attract.

 Developer: Stolen Couch Games – Platform: PS4 | Xbox One | PC | Android | iOS